landm1999/testREADME.md/README.md

 ## Contribution

-1. I need 8bit free fonts (Make the fonts, please)
+1. I need a free font (Make an 8-bit font, please).
-1. I need 8bit free mario character (Make the free mario character, plese)
+1. I need a free character (Make an 8-bit free character like Mario, please).

 ## Licence